 Chris is a lifelong learner and professional information technologist, trainer and IT Manager.
 Married with 3 children, Chris is interested in martial arts, working out, spending time with family and friends and being creative whenever possible.

-Course Overview [Autogenerated] Hey, everyone.
-My name is Christopher Reese and welcome to my course introduction to Threat Intelligence on both the plural site author and a senior I T ops leader with over 20 years of I t experience both creating training and teaching students around the world, as well as managing teams and infrastructure that serves millions of customers and spans multiple data centers around the country.
-Prior to my career and I t.
-I was a police officer and detective specializing in computer crime investigations, Threat Intelligence is a critical component of cybersecurity and a tool that many companies don't fully utilize.
-Threat Intelligence Analysis provides crucial details, an aggregated information that feeds all pillars of a company's cyber security infrastructure.
+Course Overview Hey everyone.
+My name is Christopher Rees, and welcome to my course, Introduction to Threat Intelligence.
+I'm both a Pluralsight author and a senior IT ops leader with over 20 years of IT experience, both creating training and teaching students around the world, as well as managing teams and infrastructure that serves millions of customers and spans multiple data centers around the country.
+Prior to my career in IT, I was a police officer and detective specializing in computer crime investigations.
+Threat intelligence is a critical component of cybersecurity and a tool that many companies don't fully utilize.
+Threat intelligence aggregated information that feeds all pillars of a company's cybersecurity infrastructure.
 This information reduces reaction times and enables a shift from being reactive to being proactive.
-It provides defender teams as well as senior leadership with timely, actionable intelligence that they can use to make decisions that have a huge impact on a company's ability to stay ahead of the growing sea of threats that will only continue to get bigger.
-So in this course, we're gonna cover the importance of threat intelligence analysis, the major components and why this skill is so critical to a company's cybersecurity program, some of the major topics will cover include.
-What is cyber threat intelligence and why is it so important?
-The different types of intelligence, tactical, operational and strategic threat, intelligence classifications and the phases of the intelligence life cycle, and then also the growing cyber security skills gap and how it's only getting bigger.
-Lastly, will cover threat intelligence frameworks such as the Cyber Kill chain, Diamond Model, Nice and Crest frameworks.
-By the end of this course, you have a good understanding of threat intelligence analysis and what it means to your organization and how vitally important it is to maturing and strengthening our company's security posture.
-Before beginning this course, you should be familiar with General I. T. And Cyber Security concepts.
-From here, you should feel comfortable digging deeper into threat intelligence analysis, the frameworks and the tools commonly used.
-I hope you'll join me on this journey to learn threat Intelligence analysis With the Introduction to Threat Intelligence course here, that plural site
+It provides defender teams, as well as senior leadership with timely, actionable intelligence that they can use to make decisions that have a huge impact on a company's ability to stay ahead of the growing sea of threats that will only continue to get bigger.
+So in this course, we're going cover the importance of threat intelligence analysis, the major components, and why this skill is so critical to a company's cybersecurity program.
+Some of the major topics we'll cover include what is cyberthreat intelligence, and why is it so important; the different types of intelligence, tactical, operational, and strategic; threat intelligence classifications and the phases of the intelligence lifecycle; and then also, the growing cybersecurity skills gap and how it's only getting bigger; lastly, we'll cover threat intelligence frameworks such as the Cyber Kill Chain, Diamond Model, NICE, and CREST frameworks.
+By the end of this course, you'll have a good understanding of threat intelligence analysis and what it means to your organization, and how vitally important it is to maturing and strengthening a company's security posture.
+Before beginning this course, you should be familiar with the general IT and cybersecurity concepts.
+From here, you should feel comfort digging deeper into threat intelligence analysis, the frameworks, and the tools commonly used.
+I hope you will join me on this journey to learn threat intelligence analysis with the Introduction to Threat Intelligence course here at Pluralsight.